-In 2022 FORCE has begun work with Strum Consulting to test radar-based seabird monitoring capabilities and to adapt existing data processing algorithms and statistical analysis tools for quantifying seabird use of the FORCE site.
-A technical report from Strum is expected this fall which will highlight options to move forward with this approach.
+In 2022 FORCE began working with Strum Consulting to test radar-based seabird monitoring capabilities and to adapt existing data processing algorithms and statistical analysis tools for quantifying seabird use of the FORCE site.
+Strum has provided a technical report which highlights challenges and options to move forward with this approach.
+Challenges with the quality of the radar data limited the assessment and the full study could not be completed.
+This feasibility study will continue in 2023 with FORCE providing a new data set to Strum to work through some of the challenges in locating avian targets.